Run and Print Reports

 Resize to fit the page

 You can copy text from a report, then paste it somewhere else, such as a page in Business Central or Microsoft Word.
-Using a mouse, for example, you press the left mouse button and hold where you want to start.
+Using a mouse, for example, you select the left mouse button and hold where you want to start.
 Slide the mouse to select one or more words, sentences, or paragraphs.
-Then press the right mouse button and select Copy.
+Then select the right mouse button and select Copy.
 You can now paste the selected text where you want it.

 Pan the document

 You can move the visible area of the report in any direction to view other areas of the report.
 Panning is helpful when you've zoomed in to see details.
-Using your mouse, for example, press and hold the left mouse button anywhere in the report preview, and then move your mouse to select a section of the report.
+Using your mouse, for example, select and hold the left mouse button anywhere in the report preview, and then move your mouse to select a section of the report.

 Download to a PDF file on your computer or network.